Updated: May 3

 As we weave challenges and problems into our game design, we can 'nudge' our players into having to adapt and #ChangeTheGame, promoting players to identify the information available to make a decision and execute an action.
 It is important we do this by playing the game.
 Players are most infused with creativity when they have the feeling of play.
 It has hard to be creative when you are being judged!

-Immersing coaches and players in the rollercoaster feelings of the game to support representative training design with team and player challenges.
-MatchPlay Cards are here to help coaches coach through games, using questions to generate conversation and support players to make in-game decisions consistently as they solve their way through the problems faced.
-Discover their power now: https://www.thecoachinglab.org/about
+Immersing coaches and players in the rollercoaster feelings of the game to support representative training design with team and player challenges MatchPlay Cards are here to help coaches coach through games, using great questions and develop skilful decision-makers.
+Discover their power now: https://www.thecoachinglab.org/shop